 I had them all, with the exception of two pairs of tamper candles.
 Guess I should do a candle inventory more often.
 I love how pretty they looked all together.
 I tried to keep it somewhat uniform by only using glass and a few metal candle holders.

 One of the other best decorations -our guests!
 We asked the guests to all wear denim on the bottom and a certain coloured shirt on top all with the plan of taking a fun group shot.
 Love how it turned out.
 And you can see the birthday girl in her party outfit, white with a rainbow tutu -so much fun!

 The Rain (It was a Rainbow Party After all)

 It was a great party…despite the rain.
 That’s right it poured.
 The party started at 11, and by 10:30 we were pretty much set up for me to take pictures and add just a few more details.
 At 10:50 it started to rain -hard.
 We scrambled to get everything inside, including all the pretty paper lanterns before they were ruined.
-We forgot the paint smocks, but my mom quickly threw them in the dryer for a few minutes. 😉 As our guests were coming through the door, we were drying off the things from all of the 7 art centres we had originally set up in the backyard (more on the activities on Wed.).
+We forgot the paint smocks, but my mom quickly threw them in the dryer for a few minutes. 😉 As our guests were coming through the door, we were drying off the things from all of the 7 art centres we had originally set up in the backyard (more on the activities here).
 Everything was thrown in the patio doors dripping wet while running around like chickens with our heads cut off when it started to pour.

 And I must say that the birthday girl didn’t seemed that bothered by the rain (that interrupted her party for the third year in a row -next year an indoor party) and just had a great time enjoying her favourite pastime, art, with all her favourite people!
 Proving that life is what we make it, so we may as well make it a party -even in the rain!